4. Unilateral phase

-The bilateral stage of the mutual agreement procedure would, therefore, not be initiated.
+The bilateral phase of the amicable procedure would therefore not be initiated.

-The decision will apply, provided that the taxpayer accepts it and withdraws any pending appeals, where applicable.
+The agreement shall apply provided that the taxpayer accepts it and waives the pending resources, if applicable.

-The decision concluding the procedure unilaterally will not constitute a precedent (Articles 16.7 and 54.5 of the Regulation on Mutual Agreement Procedures).
+The agreement terminating the procedure unilaterally shall not set the precedent (Articles 16,7 and 54,5 of the Regulations on Friendly Procedures).

-Equally, when the competent authority of the other state is able to find a solution to the problem in question acting by itself, it will make the relevant decision unilaterally (whether it be to withdraw the adjustment made by its tax administration or to make the corresponding adjustment for the adjustment made by the Spanish tax administration).
+Similarly, when the competent authority of the other State can find the solution of the problem itself, it will unilaterally adopt the corresponding agreement (whether to withdraw the adjustment made by its tax administration or to make the adjustment corresponding to the adjustment made by the tax administration in Spain).

-If the request has been submitted to the competent authority of the other state in relation to an adjustment made by the Spanish tax administration and the competent authority receiving the request decides unilaterally to make the corresponding adjustment, acceptance of the decision by the Spanish taxpayer will be required.
+If the request has been filed with the competent authority of the other State in relation to an adjustment made by the Spanish tax administration and the competent authority receiving the application unilaterally decides to make the correlative adjustment, the Spanish taxpayer will be required to accept it.

-Finally, if the request has been submitted to the Spanish competent authority, in relation to an adjustment made by the Spanish tax administration or by the tax administration of the other state, acceptance by the Spanish taxpayer will be requested.
+Finally, if the application for amicable procedure has been filed with the competent Spanish authority, in relation to an adjustment made by the Spanish tax administration or by the administration of another State, the acceptance of the Spanish taxpayer will be required.

-In conclusion, acceptance by the taxpayer will always be requested when the request for a mutual agreement procedure has been submitted to the Spanish competent authority.
+In conclusion, in any case, the taxpayer will be asked to accept the request when the application for the amicable procedure has been submitted to the competent Spanish authority.